 His family saw him unraveling.

-Jim Rose, a meant health physician’s assistant with the Lincoln VA, says recovery has to start with someone recognizing they have a problem and wanting to deal with it.
-“If they’re still reluctant to accept that as a problem then it makes it very difficult.
-Help’s out there but it is difficult with this group who by nature tend to be more self-reliant and have the world by the shoulders, and then to have something like this happen kind of turns things upside down.”
+Jim Rose, a mental health physician’s assistant with the Lincoln VA, says recovery has to start with someone recognizing they have a problem and wanting to deal with it.
+“If they’re still reluctant to accept that as a problem, then it makes it very difficult.
+Help’s out there, but it is difficult with this group who by nature tend to be more self-reliant and have the world by the shoulders, and then to have something like this happen kind of turns things upside down.”

 There’s no set timetable for when PTSD might present in someone.

 “They’re all on a continuum,” says Bojanski.
-“Two veterans can come back who have seen and been through the same exact thing and one will seem perfectly fine and the other may immediately start struggling.
-That all depends on a few things—what was going on in their life when they came back, how much family support they have.
+“Two veterans can come back who have seen and been through the same exact thing, and one will seem perfectly fine and the other may immediately start struggling.
+That all depends on a few things—what was going on in their life when they came back, and how much family support they have.
 It’s all going to depend on them and their family and what’s going on and how honest they are with themselves.

 “If they come back and they have great family support and their family’s in tune and really watching them, then they’ll do well.
 But if nobody’s really paying attention and they’re just doing their own thing and they start isolating and drinking, then those are big issues to look at and people really need to encourage them to come in.”

 Hausman says, “There’s a threshold of stress.
 It’s going to come out eventually if you don’t take care of it.
 For me, it came out real early.
 I was a boy; I was not equipped for getting used up in the war machine.”

 “[Some veterans] would rather try to cope themselves before they come in for help or actually have to face [that] there is a problem.” – Heather Bojanski, social worker